 Value: Cause these serial numbers are special types.
 There is usually no set pricing for these types of serial numbers.
 They will become priceless if you meet the right person who is looking for.
 Believe it or not, you can make a few hundred or even a thousand dollars if its serial number is 09112001 then we might be a strong buyer too.

 Two main factors affect the value of the fancy serial number.

 Occurrence rate: The higher the occurrence rate, the lower the value, and vice versa.
 Exp: We need over ten million notes to acquire a solid serial numbers.
 However, we only need ten thousand notes to be able to reach out a radar serial numbers.

-A bonus, if the notes have the same serial number, but they are not the same denomination or same denomination but the year of issue is different, then we have come another factor is the population when it was released by BEP.
-Please keep in mind the fancy serial numbers featured in the old currency which was released in the 1950s and earlier always have a premium rather than the modern issues.
+As a bonus, if the notes have the same serial number, but they are not the same denomination or the same denomination but the year of issue is different, then we have come to another factor is the population when it was released by BEP.
+Please keep in mind the fancy serial numbers featured in the old currency which was released in the 1950s and earlier always have a premium rather to modern issues.

 ***Please be advised that appraisals cannot be offered over the phone.
 Send us an email instead: email@example.com make sure a scan or digital picture is attached.***